 Something to note about Ren’Py: It’s Python-based, which means that whitespace matters.
 Indentation marks blocks of code.
 (In other programming languages, you’d do this same work with curly brackets.)

-labels.
-Labels group a sequence of statements that can be jump
+of labels.
+Labels group a sequence of statements that can be

 The following example shows Ren’Py doing the thing that Ren’Py does best: display text to the screen and wait for the user’s confirmation.